pyriemann.clustering.PotatoField¶

 Parameter names mapped to their values.

-This partial fit can be used to update dynamic or semi-dymanic online potatoes with clean EEG.
+This partial fit can be used to update dynamic or semi-dymanic online potatoes with clean matrices.

 - Parameters: